Healthy Homes Assessment Silverstream

 Home Assessments Silverstream for Rental Properties

-• Does the ceiling insulation need replenishment or replacement?
+• Does the ceiling insulation require topping up or replacing?

-• Can the unit heat up sufficient capacity?
+• Can the unit heat up enough capacity?

-• Does the water flow properly and is there draught stopping?
+• Does the water flow properly and is there draught-stopping?

-• Does the house has enough ventilation, including extractor fans?
+• Does the house have sufficient ventilation including extractor fans?

 home assessments for rental properties